purpletechceo/purpletech-soen341projectF2023/Sprint 1/Task Distribution for Sprint 1.md

 ### **Readme (Documentation):**

-**Min** is responsible for completion and   maintenance of the README file, ensuring it provides a clear description of the project, team members, roles, project approach, technology stack, and installation instructions for software used in the project.
+**Minh** is responsible for completion and   maintenance of the README file, ensuring it provides a clear description of the project, team members, roles, project approach, technology stack, and installation instructions for software used in the project.
 Min will also include justifications for the technology stack choices.

 ### **Wiki and Project Setup:**